 How to Attract Younger Donors During Year-End Giving Season

-When planning year-end giving campaigns, nonprofit organizations across the globe work to create an an impact for the communities they serve – whether through cash donations or in-kind giving.
+When planning year-end giving campaigns, nonprofit organizations across the globe work to create an impact for the communities they serve – whether through cash donations or in-kind giving.
 For most organizations, a blend of both can create the biggest impact.

-With the COVID-19 pandemic accelerating a shift to a remote environment, many nonprofit organizations are looking to engage donors through in-kind giving from the comfort of their own home, an appealing option for younger donors.
+With the COVID-19 pandemic accelerating a shift to a remote environment, many nonprofit organizations are looking to engage donors through in-kind giving from the comfort of their own homes, an appealing option for younger donors.
 With more giving options on the table, nonprofits should ask themselves, is our organization ready to adapt and embrace the changing demographics of our donor base?

 Get Ready for Giving Tuesday with This Toolkit